 How about autonomous vehicles?
 Tesla's autonomous car is not so unfamiliar anymore.
 Two weeks ago, Tesla introduced its electric truck, the Tesla Semi.
 If these trucks are also equipped with autopilot technology, maybe the supply chain in the future will look very different from what you see today.
 The upcoming 2018 is a very promising year for self-driving cars and other autonomous vehicles' booming.

-Internet of Things (IoT) is a concept that envisages all objects around us as part of internet like digital cameras, sensors, smart phones, etc. Once they are connected, they permit more and more smart progressions that aid our basic needs, environment and well-being.
+Internet of Things (IoT) is a concept that envisages all objects around us as part of the internet like digital cameras, sensors, smartphones, etc. Once they are connected, they permit more and more smart progressions that aid our basic needs, environment, and well-being.
 Cloud computing is a prototype for on-demand entrée to a common tarn of configurable resources that can be easily software and applications (SaaS).
-Cloud based platforms aid in connecting the things (IaaS) around us so that we have access at any time and place in a comprehensible manner through tailored portals and inherent applications (SaaS).
+Cloud-based platforms aid in connecting the things (IaaS) around us so that we have access at any time and place in a comprehensible manner through tailored portals and inherent applications (SaaS).
 Hence, cloud acts as a front end to access Internet of Things.

 Cloud computing is projected to increase in order to attain a Compound Annual Growth Rate (CAGR) of 19% .
 Most Tech Chief Financial Officers (CFOs) believe cloud computing will have the most quantifiable impact in supply chain this year.
 Cloud platforms are allowing innovative, multifaceted supply chain models and scoring more globally-based incorporation networks in 2017 than many predicted .
 Combined with Cloud Services adoption growing in the mid-tier, Small & Medium Businesses (SMB) are adjusting their forecasts upward.

 A Blockchain is a devolved, digitized, community archive of all cryptocurrency dealings.
 Each node has a duplicate of the Blockchain, which is moved systematically.
 For Hashgraph, this is a new accord algorithm built on spread archive technology.
-Hashgraph algorithm basically makes available an innovative platform for dispersed consensus.
+Hashgraph algorithms basically make available an innovative platform for dispersed consensus.